cbusillo/discord-blue/README.md

    The service now runs using `/opt/discord-blue/.venv/bin/python` to match the Python version created by `uv venv`.

-**Note**: Make sure to run once to create the config file and input your discord token along with server and bot channel.
+**Note**: Make sure to run once to create the config file and input the discord token along with the server and the bot channel.

 ```
 uv run python -m discord_blue